pantheon-systems/documentation/source/content/guides/global-cdn/06-global-cdn-faq.md

 This section provides answers to frequently asked Global CDN questions.

-### I already have a CDN.
-Can I use it with the Pantheon Global CDN?
+### Can I use my current CDN with the Pantheon Global CDN?

 Yes, but because it adds additional complexity, we suggest you only do so if you identify a need that the Pantheon Global CDN doesn't address.